Whatever you call it — a vendor scorecard, a report card, or a feature matrix — there are many variations on the theme.

-For the purposes of this post, we will define a CRM scorecard as a catalog of important factors to be measured.
+For this post, we will define a CRM vendor scorecard as a catalog of important factors to be measured.

 Taking Back Control of the Buying Process

-These things, of course, are NOT included in any canned demonstration put together by their marketing department.
+These things are NOT included in any canned demonstration put together by their marketing department.
 Even so, discovering these critical pieces of information is the #1 reason to develop a customized CRM Scorecard.

 Seeing Through Feature Parity

-When you start researching CRM solutions, you’ll notice fairly quickly that most seem to offer a similar set of features.
+When you start researching CRM solutions, you’ll notice quickly that most offer similar features.
 We call this “feature parity.”
 So, if each vendor’s solutions provide similar features, why not select one simply based on price?

-The average CRM salesperson is very anxious to “check the box”, but you, the buyer, have to look much deeper.
-You are obligated to determine not only what functionality is present, but HOW it aligns with your user’s sophistication and your company’s business processes and business rules.
+The average CRM salesperson is very anxious to “check the box,” but you, the buyer, must look much deeper.
+You must determine what functionality is present and HOW it aligns with your user’s sophistication and your company’s business processes and rules.

 This is where the CRM selection team earns its keep.
-These little gems that can have far reaching impact on everything, from user adoption and integration with your other systems.
+These little gems can have far-reaching impacts on everything, from user adoption and integration with your other systems.
 A customized CRM Scorecard can help you sleuth out these details.

-Building an effective scorecard starts with deciding on how you intend to utilize the scorecard in your decision making.
+Building an effective scorecard starts with deciding how you intend to utilize the scorecard in your decision-making.
 I like to talk to my clients up-front to get a lay of the land as to the decision-making chain.
-Many times, this informs the decision as to whether to use forensic or directional scoring.
+This often informs the decision of whether to use forensic or directional scoring.

-If the selection team is going to be a small group and includes some of the decision makers, we may go with the more relaxed directional scoring method.
-Directional scoring is a less intense and less granular method of getting a pulse or “direction” on the team’s evaluation of a given CRM solution’s capabilities.
+Directional scoring is a less intense and granular method of getting a pulse or “direction” on the team’s evaluation of a given CRM solution’s capabilities.

-Many customers (and vendors) have thanked me for taking this extra step, as it has really improved their ability to evaluate the features being demonstrated.
-It’s always best to for users to see a solution serving their business rules and exercised in their own company’s terms.
+Many customers (and vendors) have thanked me for taking this extra step, as it improved their ability to evaluate the demonstrated features.
+It’s always best for users to see a solution serving their business rules and exercised on their own company’s terms.

 Additional Benefits of a Custom CRM Scorecard